octobercms/docs/markup-tag-for.md

 # {% for %}

-This tag will loop over each item in a collection (array).
+The `{% for %}` and `{% endfor %}` tags will loop over each value in a collection.
 A collection can be either an array or an object implementing the `Traversable` interface.

     <ul>
         {% for user in users %}